 In that way, you humble yourself enough to minister in ways you would have never stooped to before.

 You have to get your hands dirty with ministry.
 There is no room for pride when you have a Christ-like love for others.

 If Christ is willing to get His hands dirty for us, then we should have no problems getting our hands dirty for Him.

 Start with your family.
 Do the worst chores out of love and humility.
 Then move on to your school, place of work and church.

-And just be ready when I come over to your house, because I haven’t washed my feet in a week.
+And just be ready when I come over to your house, because I’ve been wearing these same socks for three days.

 MK 9:35 Sitting down, Jesus called the Twelve and said, “If anyone wants to be first, he must be the very last, and the servant of all.”

 Take Time To Pray: Ask God for the humility needed to do the lowliest of tasks.